hjerpbakk/umami-swift/README.md

 // Opt-out:
 Umami.setEnabled(false)
 ```

+`host` is the domain you entered when adding the website in Umami.
+Apps have no real domain, so pick a stable pseudo-domain like `myapp.ios` and use the same string in both places; keeping it stable keeps the app's data under one entry across releases.

 `baseURL` is required: point it at your own Umami instance.
 There is no default, so events only go where you send them and never to someone else's server by accident.